Life at Swarthmore

 There are a number of people at the College who are ready and eager to help you.
 These include the Resident Assistants, WA's, International Student Center, Deans, faculty advisers, Counseling and Psychological Services and Health Center personnel, financial aid director, and Student Academic Mentors (SAMs).
 Please do not hesitate to ask for help.

 Almost all U. S. citizens and some foreign citizens have to pay the Social Security tax and state and federal income taxes.
 Most foreign students with an F-1 or J-1 visa do not have to pay the Social Security tax unless they have lived in the U. S. for more than four years.
 However, the Pennsylvania state income tax of approximately three percent will be deducted from any money you earn.
 You may also have to pay a federal income tax depending on your earnings, how much financial aid you receive, and whether or not your country has a tax treaty with the U. S. Income tax reports are filed once a year (around April 15) and the U. S. Internal Revenue Service (IRS) currently requires all foreign students to file a tax return even if no tax is owed.
+Please note, the International Student Center is not able to give tax advice.

 The College closes all dorms to students during the summer except for one dorm which remains open for students who will be working on campus during the summer.
 There is a charge for staying in this dorm.
 During the four-week vacation between the first and second semesters, the College is entirely closed from around December 18 until January 3 (Christmas until after New Year's Day.)
 No student may stay on campus during that period.
 Those students who need housing from approximately January 3 until the dorms open on January 15 may request housing in the one dorm which will be open.
 During the one-week fall vacation and the one-week spring vacation the dorms will be open, but no meals will be served.